 Opportunity to develop and present a scholarly project related to a topic in advanced nursing practice.
-(Level 2).
+(Level 2) Prerequisites: NU-558 NU-568.

 NU-587.
-Continuous Matriculation Master's Practice.
+Continuous Matriculation Masters Practicum.
 1 Credit.

 This course is designed to allow the masters student to acquire clinical hours during the summer session if the student has not completed 300 practicum hours in NU 568, or if the student wishes to complete clinical hours prior to enrolling in NU 582.
 Prerequisites: NU-568.